About Noboprobhaat Foundation

 - We promote inclusive and participatory decision-making in all partnerships.

-- We understand that global and local contexts evolve, and we remain adaptable in our approaches to respond to emerging challenges.
+- We understand that global and local contexts evolve, and we remain adaptable in responding to emerging challenges.

 - We work closely with our donors and collaborators to adjust strategies when necessary to maximize impact.

-- We are dedicated to developing innovative solutions that address the needs of marginalized communities.
+- We are dedicated to developing innovative, community-led solutions that address the needs of marginalized communities.

-- We continuously improve our programs by learning from best practices, research, and community insights.
+- We continuously improve our programs by learning from practice, research, and community insights.

-- We share our knowledge and findings with donors and collaborators to contribute to collective learning and global progress.
+- We share our knowledge and findings with donors and collaborators to contribute to collective learning.

 - We ensure that our projects align with the strategic priorities of our donors and partners.

-- We work together to advance social justice, human rights, democracy, gender equity, and economic empowerment.
+- We work together to advance human rights, democracy, gender justice, economic empowerment, and social justice.

-- We work towards gender equality, social inclusion, and the protection of vulnerable populations.
+- We work towards gender equality, social inclusion, and the protection of marginalized communities — while remaining accountable not only to our donors, but also to the communities we serve.

 Our Commitment to Employees

-- We uphold a merit-based hiring and promotion system, valuing talent, experience, and commitment to social change.
+- We uphold a merit-based hiring and promotion system that values talent, experience, and commitment to social change — and we recognize lived experience and community knowledge alongside formal qualifications.

-- We comply with local labor laws and international human rights standards to ensure fair wages, benefits, and working conditions.
+- We comply with local labour laws and international human rights standards to ensure fair wages, benefits, and working conditions.

-- We celebrate and embrace workplace diversity, ensuring that employees from gender-diverse, indigenous, and marginalized backgrounds feel included and respected.
+- We celebrate workplace diversity, ensuring that team members from gender-diverse, Indigenous, and marginalized backgrounds feel included and respected (Diversity, Equity, and Inclusion Policy).

 - We foster a non-discriminatory work environment where everyone’s contributions are valued.